General Education Procedures (recertification lists/dates)

 The General Education Committee cannot certify a new course until it has been approved by the Curriculum Committee.
 However, please submit your materials to the Curriculum Committee and the General Education Committee simultaneously.

 If you would like to certify a new or existing course that is not on the scheduled rotation, please contact the General Education Chair to assure you are put on the certification calendar for this year.
 New course proposals are due to the University Curriculum Committee by Nov.
 1. Please submit General Education materials simultaneously.

 Current Courses Scheduled for Recertification

 If a course is on the current rotation list, departments will be contacted by the General Education chair in early September and asked to provide all relevant materials and approvals by October 15.

 - Departments need to examine and discuss the outcomes and forms for the General Education Category(ies) to which their course may be suited.
 Once the department discusses each outcome and how the course allows students to demonstrate competence, complete the online form for each category to be requested and upload any relevant documents.
-Please upload course syllabi, sample assignments, tests, homework, etc. to provide evidence for the discussion of each outcome.
+Please upload course syllabi, sample assignments, and student work to provide evidence for the discussion of outcomes.

 - Forms and materials need to be uploaded into the Sharepoint system in time for both the department head and the dean to approve the application online before October 15.
 The committee will not consider or approve materials that have not been approved.
 (Directions for submitting through Sharepoint)